 The laundry is the place where most store their mops, brooms, vacuum cleaners and ironing boards, so having a long cupboard to store these items is preferable.
 Most cleaning products and chemicals are stored in the laundry so it is an advantage to have wall cupboards or shelving to keep these items out of reach from young children.
 Having a designated cupboard to house a laundry basket or a long pullout drawer with a laundry bag keeps dirty washing out of sight.

 Having the cabinetry and benchtop in the laundry match the kitchen is a great option.
 Should the budget be tight, the material for cabinets and benchtop need not be exactly the same as the kitchen, but of the same colour has equal effect.
+Should there be a bathroom such as a powder room located via the laundry, consider using the same tiles or colour scheme to create a cohesive design.
 If the laundry room is quite small, opting for a lighter coloured cabinetry is optimal as it will create the appearance of more space.
 Colour and character can be added with a tiled splashback if desired.
 The splashback tile can be the same colour as the floor tile or it can be a feature tile.
 Consider using the same floor tile and feature tile that has been used in the bathroom or kitchen to create consistency throughout the home.

 Ventilation is imperative to avoid mould and odours.
 While most laundries contain a window or door to the outside, dryers are best if they are vented directly outside.
 If this is not an option, ensure an exhaust fan is installed to prevent moisture and humidity.